Healthy Recipes Blog

 What type of fondue pot should I use?

 An electric fondue pot is the easiest because it enables you to easily control the temperature settings when melting the cheese and also when keeping it warm after it's melted.
+I own two fondue sets - one by Cuisinart and one by Artestia.
+Both are relatively affordable and work equally well.

 I shred the cheeses coarsely using a box grater, as shown in the photo below.
-Shredding a block of cheese with a box grater.
+Pre-shredded cheese is not recommended, as the anti-caking agents added to it can interfere with melting.

 Can I make this fondue without wine?

+The wine is actually needed here, not just for its flavor but because its acidity helps prevent the cheese from becoming stringy.
 You could try using light beer, or perhaps milk or chicken stock.
 But then it's a good idea to add a tablespoon of lemon juice to the mixture.

 Serving Suggestions